ren8k/amazon-bedrock-agentcore-samples/01-features/07-centralize-and-govern-your-ai-infrastructure/02-policy/02-guardrails-in-policy/README.md

 ### Guardrail Cedar syntax

 Guardrail policies use `when guardrails { ... }` instead of the standard `when { ... }` condition block.
-You cannot mix standard Cedar conditions with guardrail conditions in the same policy.
+You cannot mix standard Cedar conditions with guardrail conditions in the same policy statement.

 ```cedar
 forbid(principal, action, resource == AgentCore::Gateway::"<arn>")